basselhalabi17/Project1/README.md

 The 0.05 in the first line is what makes the Systick generate interrupt every 50 ms (1 tick).

 **1st application (Temperature sensor)**: In order to implement this application, we had 3 tasks.
-The first task is ReadTemperature() which reads the current temperature from the sensor every 30 seconds and this is given the highest priority.
+The first task is Read_Temperature() which reads the current temperature from the sensor every 30 seconds and this is given the highest priority.
 This function is given a ReRunMe(600) since every tick is 50 ms so we need 600 ticks to read every 30 seconds.
-The second task is CheckThreshold() and this compares the measured temperature with a certain threshold provided over the UART and this is given the second highest priority.
+The second task is Compare_Threshold() and this compares the measured temperature with a certain threshold provided over the UART and this is given the second highest priority.
 If the temperature exceeds the threshold, it sets a flag to true.
 This function also is given a ReRunMe(600) since every tick is 50 ms so we need 600 ticks to check the threshold every 30 seconds.
-The third task is ToggleLed() and this is the lowest priority.
+The third task is Toggle_LED() and this is the lowest priority.
 This checks if the flag is true, then a LED is toggled.
-This is given a ReRunMe(1) as we need the toggling to keep happening every tick or stay turned off if the flag is false.
+This is given a ReRunMe(1) as we need the toggling to keep happening every tick if flag is true or stay turned off if the flag is false.

 CubeMX Configurations for 1st application
 SYS: Debug -> Serial Wire <br />